opticyclic/apache-camel-examples/04XMLTransformation/README.md

 This builds on the [CSV To JSON](../03CsvToJson/README.md) and [Processor](../02Processor/README.md) demos to process XML, transform the model and convert to JSON.

+* The XML is read into an object with JAXB
+* A processor converts it into a simple DTO
+* The DTO is converted into JSON using Jackson

 ## JAXB Generation

 The JAXB classes are generated from the XSD using a gradle plugin `org.unbroken-dome.xjc` which automatically picks up the XSD from the `src/main/schema` directory.